Out of work checklist – things to do if you lose your job

 Are you owed any tax?

-If you lose your job part way through the tax year (which runs from April to April) you may be able to claim a tax refund from HM Revenue & Customs.
+If you lose your job part way through the tax year (which runs from April to April) you might be able to claim a tax refund from HM Revenue & Customs.
 It’s worth checking to find out if you’re eligible.

 Income boosting ideas